This HTML automatically generated with rman for NEMO

 Description

-Quick and dirty program to smooth the column(s) of a table without paying attention to the X coordinate (meaning: a constant step size is assumed).
+tabsmooth convolves selected column(s) of an ASCII table.
+It does this without paying attention to the actual X coordinate (meaning: a constant step size is assumed).
+Use tabspline(1NEMO) to interpolate across an irregularly sampled table.

-The filter= option is used to select the filter, for example a Hanning and a Savitzky-Golay filter (and some derivates) can be selected.
+The filter= option is used to select the filter, for example a Hanning, Boxcar, Gaussian and a Savitzky-Golay filter (and some of their derivates) can be selected.
 A pass-through is also allowed.
+Some of the filters need additional argument(s), given by pars= and are described below.

 Parameters